-Pull the hood release lever with the symbol.
-It is on the lower left side of the instrument panel.
+1. Pull the hood release handle with this symbol until the hood is ajar.
+The release handle is located to the left of the steering column below the instrument panel.

-Go to the front of the vehicle and locate the secondary release lever under the front center of the hood.
-Push the secondary hood release lever to the right to release.
+Go to the front of the vehicle to find the secondary release handle.
+The handle is under the front edge of the hood near the center.
+Push the handle to the right and at the same time raise the hood.